Hamiltonian derivation of the point vortex model from the two-dimensional nonlinear Schr\"odinger equation: Quantised vortices and the Pitaevskii profile

 where $\hat{\bm{\theta}}(\mathbf{x})$ is an azimuthal unit vector.

-The density profile of an isolated vortex was found by Pitaevskii \citep{pitaevskii1961vortex}.
+The density profile of an isolated NLS vortex was found by Pitaevskii \citep{pitaevskii1961vortex} (although Ginzburg and Pitaevskii had earlier found the same vortex solution when examining superfluid helium in the framework of Landau's theory of phase transitions \citep{ginzburg1958theory}).
 Setting $\phi(r,\theta)=\theta$ for an elementary vortex, we assume a time-independent solution with a radially-symmetric density profile: $\psi_v(\mathbf{x})=R(r) \exp(i\theta)$.
-Substituting this into \eqref{eq:NLS} gives the ODE
+Substituting this into Eq.\ \eqref{eq:NLS} gives the ODE